Grapes

 Overview

-Otskhanuri Sapere (ოცხანური საფერე) is one of Georgia's oldest and most characterful red grapes, indigenous to Imereti in western Georgia.
-The name means “Sapere from Otskhanari,” a reference to the village of Otskhana where the variety originated.
-Historically used in family vineyards for deep, age-worthy reds, Otskhanuri Sapere nearly disappeared during the Soviet standardization of wine production.
-In recent decades, it has re-emerged as one of Georgia's most respected and terroir-driven red grapes - often described as the “Saperavi of the West.”
+Otskhanuri Sapere (ოცხანური საფერე) is one of Georgia's oldest red grape varieties, indigenous to Imereti in western Georgia.
+Its name translates as “Sapere from Otskhanari,” after the village where it originated.
+Historically cherished in family vineyards for structured, long-lived reds, it nearly vanished during Soviet standardization but has made a strong comeback, now earning the nickname “Saperavi of the West.”

 Characteristics